-Regardless of the method of disposing of my practice, I authorize my Executor to take all actions necessary to close my practice and dispose of its assets.
+Regardless of the method of disposing of my practice, I authorize my Executor to take all actions necessary to close my law practice and dispose of its assets.
 In doing so and without limiting the foregoing, my Executor may do each of the following:

-- (a) Engage one or more attorneys to wind up my law practice, make arrangements to complete work on active files and to allocate compensation for past and future services. - (b) Continue employment of staff members to assist in closing my practice and arrange for their payment, and to offer key staff members such incentives as may be appropriate to continue such employment for as long as my Executor deems it appropriate. - (c) Request that the attorney(s) engaged to wind up the practice, with my Executor's assistance, where appropriate:
+- (a) Engage one or more attorneys to wind up my law practice, make arrangements to complete work on active files and to allocate compensation for past and future services. - (b) Continue employment of staff members to assist in closing my practice and arrange for their payment, and to offer key staff members such incentives as they deem appropriate to continue in such employment for as long as my Executors deems it appropriate. - (c) Request that the attorney(s) engaged to wind up the practice, with my Executor's assistance, where appropriate: - (i) Enter my office and utilize my equipment and supplies as helpful in closing my practice. - (ii) Obtain access to my safe deposit boxes and obtain possession of items belonging to clients. - (iii) Take possession and control of all assets of my law practice including client files and records. - (iv) Open and process my mail. - (v) Examine my calendar, files and records to obtain information about pending matters that may require attention.

-- (i) Enter my office and utilize my equipment and supplies as helpful in closing my practice. - (ii) Obtain access to my safe deposit boxes and obtain possession of items belonging to clients. - (iii) Take possession and control of all assets of my law practice including client files and records. - (iv) Open and process my mail and email. - (v) Examine my calendar, files and records to obtain information about pending matters that may require attention. - (vi) Notify courts agencies, opposing counsel, and other appropriate entities of my death and, with client consent, seek and obtain extensions of time. - (vii) Notify clients and those who appear to be clients of my death and that it is in their best interests to obtain other counsel. - (viii) Obtain client consent to transfer client property and assets to other counsel. - (ix) Provide clients with their property and assets and copies of material in their files and return unearned retainers and deposits. - (x) File notices, motions and pleadings on behalf of clients who cannot be contacted prior to immediately required action. - (xi) Contact my malpractice carrier concerning claims or potential claims, to notify of my death, and to obtain extended reporting or "tail" coverage. - (xii) Dispose of closed and inactive files by delivery to clients, storage, and arranging for destruction, remembering that certain records are to be preserved for a period of time in accordance with applicable ethics and court rules and best professional practice, and that files relating to minors should be kept for five years after the minor's eighteenth birthday. - (xiii) Send statements for unbilled services and expenses and assist in collecting receivables. - (xiv) Pay current liabilities and expenses of my practice, terminate leases, and discontinue subscriptions, listing, and memberships.
+- (vi) Notify courts, opposing counsel and other appropriate entities of my death and, with client consent, seek and obtain extensions of time. - (vii) Notify clients of my death and that it is in their best interests to obtain other counsel. - (viii) Provide clients with their property and assets and copies of material in their files, and return unearned retainers and deposits. - (ix) File notices, motions and pleadings on behalf of clients who cannot be contacted prior to immediately required action. - (x) Contact my malpractice carrier concerning claims or potential claims to notify of my death and to obtain extended reporting or "tail" coverage. - (xi) Dispose of closed and inactive files by delivery to clients, storage and arranging for destruction, remembering that records of my trust account are to be preserved for at least seven years after my death as required by the Georgia Lawyer's Code of Professional Conduct or other provision of law, and files relating to minors should be kept for five years after the minor's eighteenth birthday. - (xii) Send statements for unbilled services and expenses, and assist in collecting receivables. - (xiii) Pay current liabilities and expenses of my practice, terminate leases and discontinue subscriptions, listings and memberships.

-- (xv) Determine if I was serving as registered agent for any corporations and, if so, notify the corporation of the need to designate a new registered agent (and perhaps registered address). - (xvi) Determine if I was serving as an Executor or Trustee of any estate or trust, or in any other fiduciary capacity and, if so, determine the appropriate parties to be notified of the need, if any, to designate a successor fiduciary; take the steps deemed necessary to obtain discharge of my responsibilities in such fiduciary capacity. - (xvii) Rent or lease alternative space if a smaller office would serve as well as my present office.
+- (xiv) Determine if I was serving as registered agent for any corporations and, if so, notify the corporation of the need to designate a new registered agent (and perhaps registered address). - (xv) Determine if I was serving as an Executor or Trustee of any estate or trust, or in any other fiduciary capacity and, if so, determine the appropriate parties to be notified of the need, if any, to designate a successor fiduciary; take the steps deemed necessary to obtain discharge of my responsibilities in such fiduciary capacity. - (xvi) Rent or lease alternative space if a smaller office would serve as well as my present office.